siciliano-diag/federicosiciliano/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi!
+I'm Federico Siciliano, a PhD Student in Data Science at Sapienza University of Rome.
+My research interests include Explainable Artificial Intelligence, Foundations of Deep Learning and Information Retrieval.
+I'm part of the RSTLess research group, which focuses on Robust, Safe and Transparent Deep Learning.
 {style="text-align: justify;"}